-After the student has worked on word recognition and vocabulary activities, the teacher presents various activities to teach comprehension.
-In the Phrase Match activity, a board with a group of pictures is presented.
-The student is then given smaller phrase cards.
-The student reads the phrase cards and matches them to the pictures.
+After the student has worked on word recognition and vocabulary activities, the program presents various activities to teach comprehension.
+In the Phrase Match activity, a group of pictures is presented.
+The student matches phrase cards to the pictures and reads the phrases.

 The Stories then help students make the transition from manipulative materials to more typical reading materials.
 The Stories have a theme and provide a systematic review of learned words.
+The Take-Away Readers provide comprehension reinforcement.